rezakj/iCellR/README.md

 Link to manual: [Manual](https://github.com/rezakj/iCellR/blob/master/vignettes/iCellR.pdf)

-Link to a video tutorial for CITE-Seq and scRNA: [Video](https://vimeo.com/337822487)
+Link to a video tutorial for CITE-Seq and scRNA-Seq analysis: [Video](https://vimeo.com/337822487)

 For citation please use this link (our manuscript is in preparation): https://github.com/rezakj/iCellR